thenicholasbarnett/CMS_2026PbPb/README.md

 This macro will generate the same plots as `JetHealth_PbPb_lxplus.cpp`, without processing any ROOT files.
 The output of `JetHealth_PbPb_lxplus.cpp` is used as the input for this macro.
 This macro is meant to allow alternative checks to be done after processing.
 Changes to `JetHealthPlotting.h` for example can be quickly observed by executing this macro, without the delay of processing files or access to the HiForest files being processed.
 <br><br>
+An output file name can be specified to this macro if desired, which will store all projected histograms.
+If the input file given to this macro is corrupt or not present then an ASCII zombie will show up in the terminal, and a standard runtime error will occur.
+<br><br>
 As with all C++ macros in this repository this executable can be interpreted or compiled.
 Executing this file with the Cling interpreter using ROOT is recommended.
 ```
 root -l -q 'PlotJetHealth.cpp("input.root")'